Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ### HOME Page

-- Below you will see an image of the landing page when the user loads up the site.
+- Below you will see an image of the landing page which the user will see when loading up the webpage.
 It contains the following features:
-  - The rules of the game
+  - The rules of the game, this will allow users to understand how to play the game
-  - A visual image of the game to be played
+  - A visual image of the game to be played is displayed making it easier for the user to understand the game along with the written rules
-  - The game title
+  - The title of the game
   - A button which will take the user to the game page

 ![Home Page](assets/img/homepage.png)